Undergraduate

 • Focuses on the study of chemical principles and their applications in drug development and analysis.
 Students learn about the synthesis of pharmaceutical compounds, drug design, and analytical techniques.

-• Concentrates on the study of the effects of drugs on biological systems.
-Students explore drug actions, interactions, and mechanisms of action, gaining insights into how drugs affect the body.
+• Students explore drug actions, interactions, and mechanisms of action, gaining insights into how drugs affect the body.

-• Involves the study of natural products, particularly medicinal plants.
-Students learn about the extraction, isolation, and characterization of bioactive compounds from plants and other natural sources.
+• Students learn about the extraction, isolation, and characterization of bioactive compounds from plants and other natural sources.

-• Focuses on the formulation and development of pharmaceutical dosage forms.
-Students learn about the manufacturing processes, drug delivery systems, and the development of effective drug formulations.
+• learn about the manufacturing processes, drug delivery systems, and the development of effective drug formulations.

 • Concentrates on the pharmaceutical aspects of healthcare delivery within a hospital setting.
 Students learn about drug distribution, patient counseling, and the management of pharmacy services in hospitals.

-• Involves the application of pharmaceutical knowledge in a clinical or healthcare setting.
-Students learn about patient care, medication therapy management, and collaborate with healthcare professionals.
+• Students learn about patient care, medication therapy management, and collaborate with healthcare professionals.

-• Focuses on the regulatory aspects of the pharmaceutical industry.
-Students learn about drug approval processes, compliance with regulations, and the preparation of regulatory documents.
+• Students learn about drug approval processes, compliance with regulations, and the preparation of regulatory documents.

-• Concentrates on the pharmaceutical industry’s manufacturing and production aspects.
-Students learn about quality control, Good Manufacturing Practices (GMP), and the optimization of production processes.
+• Students learn about quality control, Good Manufacturing Practices (GMP), and the optimization of production processes.

 • Involves the practice of pharmacy in a community or retail setting.
 Students learn about prescription dispensing, over-the-counter medications, and patient counseling.